jbmunozhuercano/jackbush.org/app/content.md

-Jack Bush Paintings: A Catalogue Raisonné [I’d prefer to have the title with logo as seen on letterhead here, to lead in]

-Work has now begun on the compilation of a comprehensive record of paintings produced by the Canadian artist Jack Bush (1909 – 1977).
-With the support of the Estate of Jack Bush, the catalogue raisonné will document no fewer than 1,600 works of art in full colour.

 If you are in possession of a painting known to be by Jack Bush please contact Dr. Sarah Stanners for more information and download the catalogue raisonné